|

 Universal's DVD of Spartacus is quite good.
 With its greater ability to manipulate color, the video picture looks better than the 1991 restored 70mm release prints that in some scenes struggled mightily with grain and fluctuating picture quality.
 The audio is excellent; note that the 1960 style of multi-channel sound cutting made voices bounce around the theater speakers instead of staying rooted screen center.

 Universal's DVD is not 16:9 enhanced, which on a larger monitor robs vitality from the wider scenes (50% of this film).
 There is also more dirt and even some frame damage here and there that could have been eliminated, but considering the age of the materials and the exotic original format (Super Technirama 70 ... squeezed VistaVision, blown up to 70mm!) this restored version is nothing to sneeze at.
 Savant saw prints of Spartacus in the 1970's - beautiful Technicolor, but scratched and splicey - and about a half-hour shorter (161 minutes).
 The improvement of the restoration is remarkable.
-All of the new footage adds greatly to the show, from the emotionally crushing burial of the slave child in the snow, to the much-discussed bath scene with Olivier and Curtis.
+The new footage adds a lot, from the emotionally crushing burial of the slave child in the snow, to the much-discussed bath scene with Olivier and Curtis.

 Movie: Excellent